DanielMoscoso/100day_challenge/Readme.txt

 		-Password generator function: It takes the source code from 'Day_5' and adapts it, so whenever the person hits the 'Generate password' button, it generates a strong random password.
+		-A more pythonic approach to creating the final password string.
 ===============================================================================